 The most important thing to remember is that you shouldn’t punish yourself if you cheat on your diet and get kicked out of ketosis by fasting or by excessive restriction – acknowledge it, accept it, and move on.

 When you go back into ketosis, you might experience some of the above symptoms again, but they’ll likely be less severe than the first time.

 Keep in mind that every person is different.
 Our bodies adapt differently to change, and the adaptation process will also depend on your diet before you switched to keto.

-Not everyone experiences all of the above symptoms; in fact, most people experience only a few of them.
+Not everyone experiences all of the above symptoms when following a low carbohydrate diet.
+In fact, most people experience only a few of them.